Blue Core Research

 Some solutions aim to protect the application from receiving input that will trigger a SQL injection attack.
 They aim to identify the type of input that can cause it and block it.

-The challenge is that as soon above, SQL injection attacks are incredibly versatile and it’s next to impossible to detect all of them.
+The challenge, as demonstrated above, is that SQL injection attacks are incredibly versatile.
+It is, therefore, next to impossible to detect them all.

 Web Application Firewall (WAF)

-Some vendors go as far as claiming they can fix the SQL injection problem without fixing the application code.
-These claims are very appealing to customers, but they are entirely false.
-These vendors market their solutions as WAF which includes the word “Firewall” in the title and gives customers a false sense of security.
+Some vendors even claim to fix the SQL injection problem without fixing the application code.
+These claims are appealing to customers.
+However, they are dangerously misleading, if not utterly false.
+The term Firewall in WAF gives customers a false sense of security.

 WAF Concept